48 Simple Ways to Improve Your Sex Life

 Estrogen is one of the female sex hormones that are important for sexual and reproductive development.
 Lacking in this hormone may lead to symptoms such as vaginal dryness, mood swings, pain during sex, irregular periods and hot flashes.
 "Estrogen, either used directly on the vaginal skin or systemically by pill or patch, is the most effective treatment for vaginal dryness of menopause (officially known as genitourinary syndrome)," says Diana Bitner, MD, OB/GYN and certified menopause practitioner.
 "Topical or systemic testosterone, or a newly approved medication Interosa (intravaginal DHEA) are also effective."

 Chronic stress is a serious libido killer, says McGough.
 And the American Psychological Association has found that stress levels are increasing, with 44 percent of Americans reporting that their levels of stress have increased over the last five years.
-“While relieving stress isn’t always easy, especially when you have young children and busy schedules, but it’s something to be aware of to help improve things sexually.”
+"While relieving stress isn't always easy, especially when you have young children and busy schedules, but it's something to be aware of to help improve things sexually."
+These are the 9 things that happen to your body when you stop having sex.

 Exercise is important to sexual health: it increases stamina, which is important when it comes to sex, says Dr. Millheiser.
 One study published in the Journal of Sexual Medicine, found that exercise also improves body image and mood, which therefore improves sexual functioning.
 "The more confident a woman feels about her body and the better her mood is, and the more likely she will be able to derive sexual satisfaction during the act," Dr. Millheiser adds.